amoAHCP/vxms/README.md

                       timeout(2000). // timeout for stringResponse handling.
-If timeout is reached, error handling will be executed onError(error -> LOG(error.getMessage())).  // intermediate error handling, will be executed on each error onFailureRespond((error, future) -> future.complete("error:"+error.getMessage())). // define final error response when (if no retry is defined or all retries are failing) httpErrorCode(HttpResponseStatus.BAD_REQUEST). // http error code in case of onFailureRespond will be executed retry(3). // amount of retries before onFailureRespond will be executed closeCircuitBreaker(2000). // time after circuit breaker will be closed again.
+If timeout is reached, error handling will be executed onError(error -> LOG(error.getMessage())).  // intermediate error handling, will be executed on each error onFailureRespond((error, future) -> future.complete("error:"+error.getMessage())). // define final error response when (if no retry is defined or all retries are failing) retry(3). // amount of retries before onFailureRespond will be executed closeCircuitBreaker(2000). // time after circuit breaker will be closed again.
 While opened, onFailureRespond will be executed on request execute(); // execute non blocking